NikhilNarayana/Melee-YouTube-Uploader/README.md

 ### OBS Websocket
 This is a peculiar feature that I built with only myself in mind.
 There are no plans to expand what I've set it up to do.

 I've set it up so once recording has been stopped, the application will submit the information that is currently inputted.
 This combined with `SA Websocket` is a powerful feature set to quickly queue sets.
-The only info the user will have to
+The only info that will have to set if using that combo is the `Match Suffix` and the `Characters` for both players.

+In addition to enabling the settings you will need to update OBS with the websocket plugin found here: https://github.com/Palakis/obs-websocket